U.S. officials review intel sharing after damaging leak | Politics

 Some national security experts and U.S. officials say they suspect that the leaker could be American, given the breadth of topics covered by the documents, but they do not rule out pro-Russian actors.
 More theories could develop as the investigation progresses, they said.
 The Kremlin and the Russian Embassy did not respond to a request for comment about whether it was involved in the leak.

 Ukraine said its president and top security officials met on Friday to discuss ways to prevent leaks.
-The White House has referred all questions about the leak to the Pentagon.
-The Pentagon said that over the weekend, U.S. officials spoke with allies and had notified the relevant congressional committee about the leak.

-IMPACT ON ALLIES The leaks have already drawn responses from some foreign governments.
+IMPACT ON ALLIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)